Non-Banking Financial Company Incorporation

 14. Complete GST Filing History.

 15. Address proof of the company (Electricity Bill & Rent Agreement)

 16. Bank account details of the company [Rs.
-2 Cr must have deposited as NOF]
+2 Cr as Balance as NOF]

-17. The audited balance sheet of the last 3 years or from the date of incorporation
+17. The Audited balance sheet of Last 3 years or from Incorporation

-18. Income tax Returns (of the last 3 years or from the date of incorporation).
+18. Income tax Returns (of the last 3 years or from Incorporation).

 19. Format of board resolution regarding NBFC registration Underwriting model.